Deep RL Course documentation

 • Greedy-policy (updating policy)

-Greedy policy will also be the final policy we’ll have when the Q-learning agent will be trained.
-The greedy policy is used to select an action from the Q-table.
+The greedy policy will also be the final policy we’ll have when the Q-learning agent completes training.
+The greedy policy is used to select an action using the Q-table.

 Q-Learning